linchengcs/guicat/Readme.md

 guicat
 ====

-symbolic execution of java swing/awt GUI software to generate testcases.
+symbolic execution of java swing/awt GUI software to automated generate testcases.
 It is an artifact of our research paper [guicat](https://cs.wmich.edu/~zijiang/pub/ASECheng.pdf)

 install dependency